magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/custom-translation.md

 - In the profile settings, choose the desired language from the dropdown list.
 - Apply the changes.

-After that, the ThingsBoard interface will switch to the selected language.
+After that, the IoT Hub interface will switch to the selected language.

 {% assign changeLanguagePE = '
     ===